vatpac-technology/sops/docs/controller-skills/airwork.md

 #### Broadcasts
 Throughout the Parachute operations, you can expect the PJE aircraft to make multiple broadcasts on your frequency to traffic in the area.
 Unless the aircraft addresses you directly (eg *"Sydney Departures and traffic in the Wollongong area"*), there is no need to respond to these traffic broadcasts

-!!! example
+!!! phraseology
     **DJV**: "Traffic in the Wollongong city area, DJV is a Caravan, 5 minutes to Parachute drop from flight levels overhead Flagstaff Point, expect 6 canopies, Traffic Wollongong city area"

 #### Drop and Descent
-!!! example
+!!! phraseology
     **DJV**: "DJV, Broadcasts complete, Request Drop and Descent"

 You are required to separate all aircraft from a **2nm Radius** of the Drop Zone (ie, the appropriate radar standard, 3nm for TCU, 5nm for Enroute, **Plus** 2nm Radius of the Drop Zone), once a drop clearance has been given.
 This is because you are no longer just separating from the aircraft, but the Parachutes themselves as well.
 Your responsibility for separating from the Parachutes terminates once the pilot reports the chutes are OCTA.

 Once again, when giving drop and descent clearance, consider giving an interim level, or a heading, if required for separation.

-!!! example
+!!! phraseology
     **SDS**: "DJV, Cleared to Drop and leave controlled airspace descending, not below the chutes, tracking DCT YSHL, No Reported IFR Traffic.
 Report chutes OCTA."
     **DJV**: "Cleared to Drop and leave controlled airspace descending, not below the chutes, tracking DCT YSHL, Wilco, DJV."

 !!! note
     *"Not below the chutes"* is so that you can separate from the last level vacated by the aircraft.
 If you do not instruct the aircraft to descend not below the chutes, then you would need to separate all the way from the drop height (in this case, F140) until the chutes are reported as OCTA.

-!!! example
+!!! phraseology
     **DJV**: "DJV, Chutes and aircraft OCTA."
     **SDS**: "DJV, Identification terminated, Frequency change approved"
     **DJV**: "DJV"